DSIN-INSA-Strasbourg/Hermes/plugins/datasources/ldap/README.md

 ## Configuration

-Connection's settings are required in plugin's configuration.
+Connection settings are required in plugin configuration.

 ```yaml
 hermes: